-- paid for by your organization (Form 5A: Services Provided, Columns I and/or II) and documented in the patient's health center chart. - A patient is an individual who had at least one visit in 2016 (current data) or is projected to have at least one visit in 2019 (projected data). - Since a patient must have at least one documented visit, the number of patients cannot exceed the number of visits. - If you have more than one service site, report aggregate data for all sites in the proposed project. - Baseline patient data will pre-populate from the most recent UDS report for competing continuation applicants. - If you are a new or competing supplement applicant, report annualized baseline values based on services your organization is currently providing in the proposed service area.
+- paid for by your organization (Form 5A: Services Provided, Columns I and/or II) and documented in the patient's health center chart. - A patient is an individual who had at least one visit in 2016 (current data) or is projected to have at least one visit in 2019 (projected data). - Since a patient must have at least one documented visit, the number of patients cannot exceed the number of visits. - If you have more than one service site, report aggregate data for all sites in the proposed project. - Report annualized baseline values based on services your organization is currently providing in the proposed service area.
 If your organization is not currently operational in the proposed service area, report baseline values as zero.